aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

     You need a GBO computing account.
 You should be relatively familiar with using the command line, and starting AstrID.

-    General instructions for using AstrID, as well as starting CLEO, contacting the operator, etc. are addressed at https://gbtdocs.readthedocs.io/en/latest/how-tos/general_guides/gbt_observing.html.
+    You can find general instructions for using AstrID, as well as starting CLEO, contacting the operator, etc. :ref:`here <GBT observations 101>`.